GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### AI animations
 - predictable
-- different in every game (must be studied)
+- different in every game
 - can be used for crosshair placement

 ### AI behavior
 - predictable
-- different in every game (must be studied)
+- different in every game
 - can be used for funnelling mobs and setting up traps

 ### Angle isolation